Prosopagnosia: Treatment

+There are no widely accepted treatments.
 Though there have been several attempts at remediation, no therapies have demonstrated lasting improvements across a group of prosopagnosics.
 Prosopagnosics often learn to use "piecemeal" or "feature-by-feature" recognition strategies.
 This may involve secondary clues such as clothing, gait, hair color, skin color, body shape, and voice.

+Implications

-Because the face seems to function as an important identifying feature in memory, it can also be difficult for people with this condition to keep track of information about people, and socialize normally with others.
-Prosopagnosia has also been associated with other disorders that are associated with nearby brain areas: left hemianopsia (loss of vision from left side of space, associated with damage to the right occipital lobe), achromatopsia (a deficit in color perception often associated with unilateral or bilateral lesions in the temporo-occipital junction) and topographical disorientation (a loss of environmental familiarity and difficulties in using landmarks, associated with lesions in the posterior part of the parahippocampal gyrus and anterior part of the lingual gyrus of the right hemisphere).
+Because the face seems to function as an important identifying feature in memory, it can be difficult for prosopagnosics to keep track of information about people and socialize normally.

+Prosopagnosia has also been associated with other disorders associated with nearby brain areas: left hemianopsia (loss of vision from left side of space, associated with damage to the right occipital lobe), achromatopsia (a deficit in color perception often associated with unilateral or bilateral lesions in the temporo-occipital junction), and topographical disorientation (a loss of environmental familiarity and difficulties in using landmarks, associated with lesions in the posterior part of the parahippocampal gyrus and anterior part of the lingual gyrus of the right hemisphere).
-The opposite of prosopagnosia is the skill of superior face recognition ability.
-People with this ability are called "super recognizers".

-In one study of students of east-Asian ethnicity, males were found to be significantly poorer at face-recognition.

 Types

 Apperceptive

 Apperceptive prosopagnosia has typically been used to describe cases of acquired prosopagnosia with some of the earliest processes in the face perception system.
 The brain areas thought to play a critical role in apperceptive prosopagnosia are right occipital temporal regions.
-People with this disorder cannot make any sense of faces and are unable to make same–different judgments when they are presented with pictures of different faces.
-They are unable to recognize both familiar and unfamiliar faces.
-In addition, apperceptive sub-types of prosopagnosia struggle recognizing facial emotion.
-However, they may be able to recognize people based on non-face clues such as their clothing, hairstyle, skin color, or voice.
+People with this disorder cannot make any sense of faces and are unable to make same–different judgments when presented with pictures of different faces.
+They cannot recognize familiar or unfamiliar faces.
+In addition, apperceptive sub-types of prosopagnosia struggle to recognize facial emotion.
+But some can recognize people by non-face clues, such as clothing, hairstyle, skin color, or voice.
 Apperceptive prosopagnosia is believed to be associated with impaired fusiform gyrus.
-Experiments on the formation of new face detectors in adults on face-like stimuli (learning to distinguish the faces of cats) indicate that such new detectors are formed not in the fusiform, but in the lingual gyrus.
+Experiments on the formation of new face detectors in adults on face-like stimuli (learning to distinguish cats' faces) indicate that such new detectors are formed not in the fusiform but in the lingual gyrus.